 - freshly grated parmesan cheese – Gives this dish a rich, tangy and nutty flavor.

 - red pepper flakes – Added for some heat.
 This is optional.

 I do not make my own. yet.
 It’s just not convenient for me and changes this meal from simple to difficult.
 But feel free to do your thing!
 If you decide to use store bought gnocchi you can either find the shelf stable kind in the international/pasta aisle or use the gnocchi you can find in the freezer section.
 Lately, I’ve been purchasing the frozen gnocchi because I feel they have more defined ridges which translates to texture!
 And in my honest opinion, they are prettier to photograph. #justkeepingitreal

 Thawing frozen gnocchi only takes 30 to 45 minutes, so I just pull them out ahead of time.

-Then line a rimmed metal baking sheet with parchment paper and arrange the 1 pint cherry tomatoes, kernels of 2 to 3 ears of corn, 1/2 bunch asparagus, 1 to 2 zucchini, 1/2 a red onion (chopped) around the uncooked gnocchi.
+Arrange the 1 pint cherry tomatoes, kernels of 2 to 3 ears of corn, 1/2 bunch asparagus, 1 to 2 zucchini, 1/2 a red onion (chopped) around the uncooked gnocchi.
 Drizzle with 2 tablespoons of the olive oil and sprinkle with a few pinches of kosher salt and freshly ground black pepper.
 Scatter 4 cloves of finely chopped fresh garlic over top and gently toss each little vegetable to coat and rearrange so they still hold their little spot on the pan.